IgorMing/flutter_boilerplate/README.md

 # Flutter Boilerplate

-Following the file structure suggestion from [this](https://github.com/zubairehman/flutter-boilerplate-project) source
+Following the file structure suggestion from [this great boilerplate](https://github.com/zubairehman/flutter-boilerplate-project)

+## TODO

+More instructions and getting started steps later